fatihkaranfil/fatihkaranfil.github.io/themes.md

 Here are some of my published journal articles grouped by theme.\
 A full list of publications can be found in my CV.

-## Energy transition and public policy making
+## Energy transition and public policymaking

 - “Energy Transition in Oil-Dependent Economies: Public Discount Rates for Investment Project Evaluation” (with A. Pierru). [*The Energy Journal*] *Forthcoming*, 2024.